dmuth/evernote-to-obsidian/README.md

 ## Usage

-- `./evernote-to-markdown.sh notebook target_dir`
+- `./convert-evernote-to-markdown.sh notebook `

 If Yarle is not installed, it will be installed automatically.

-`target_dir` does not need to exist--it will be created by Yarle.
-Notes and will be placed inside that folder, and their attachments will go into a folder called `_resources`.

-If conversation is successfull, you'll see a message like this:
+If conversation is successful, you'll see a message like this:

 `Conversion finished: 12 succeeded, 0 skipped, 0 failed.
 Total notes: 12`

+...and your exported notes will be in the `markdown-exports/` directory.

 ## Bugs